codalogic/exodep/README.md

 Python / Ruby as a project support function, for example to run tests or generate code, then the Python / Ruby might be associated with the `???_scripts_???` variable.

-## authority

-Specifies where the 'original', authorative exodep file of the download exodep file being processed is located.
-Currently this command is ignored, and treated as human readble documentation, but see https://github.com/codalogic/exodep/issues/26 .
-Exodep file authors are encouraged to include `authority` commands in files so that the enhanced feature can make use of them when implemented.

-Example:

-    $owner codalogic
-    $project exodep
-    $strand apple
-    versions

-    authority exodep-exports/exodep.exodep

-    get exodep.py

 ## get and bget